ParedesGab/PP1/README.md

     ![NavBar Mobile Closed](documentation/navbar_mobile_closed.png)

-      + When clicked, the hamburger menu reveals a drop-down with the navigation links displayed in the same order as described above, and they have Laxus as bullet points.
+      + When clicked, the hamburger menu reveals a drop-down with the navigation links displayed (in the same order as described above), and they have an image of *Laxus* as bullet points.

     ![NavBar Mobile Open](documentation/navbar_mobile_open.png)